herr-hollis/NASA-Space-Apps-Challenge-Kuala-Lumpur/README.md

 Our team has a took in a consideration to overcome this problem that grown with alarming rates.
 We have a proposal idea that yet might be possible for future invention, that is "Nuclear Powered Car"

+It is haven't exist yet but it it theorectically possible.
+If mini nuclear reactor can fit into a small size submarine, why don't we implement this innovation into a car?

 ![alt text](https://github.com/holiz12/NASA-Space-Apps-Challenge-Kuala-Lumpur/blob/main/NASA-NERVA-diagram.jpg?raw=true)

+The picture is only for visualise, illutiation and explanation purposes.
+All pictures are credited to its owner.